jordanlambrecht/markdown2pdf_lite/README.md

-# MDX-to-PDF Converter
+# MDX-to-PDF Converter (Lite)

 ## Description

 This Python script automatically converts files from MDX format to PDF.
 It's designed to be run from the command line and provides a simple, interactive user experience.
-Perfect for archiving or sharing your MDX documents in a more accessible format!
+Perfect for archiving or sharing your MDX documents in a more accessible format or uploading documentation to ChatGPT.

 ## Features